material-motion/material-motion/specifications/actors.md

     actor = actorForIntention(intention)
     actor.addIntention(intention)

 **Named Intentions**: Actors may choose to support named Intentions.
-When a named Intention is committed to a target, two things must happen.
+When a named Intention is committed to a target, two things must happen:

 1. Remove any previously-committed Intention with the same name from the target's actors.
 This may be on a different Actor instance.
 2. Provide the relevant Actor with the new named Intention.